2005- Present – Full time operation of Ubbink Book and Paper Conservation

 2008 – Attended CAC/ACCR Conference

 2008 – Present – Providing Preservation Consultation Services for national and municipal heritage institutions, educational libraries, and rare book collections

 2006 – Attended CAC/ACCR (Canadian Association for Conservation of Cultural Property) Conference

 2006 – Present –Providing workshops and lectures for heritage professionals, genealogy conferences and community groups.

-2004 – Co-authored article “Preserving Letterpress Copybooks” Canadian Association for Conservation Journal, pp 38-45, Fall 2004
+2004 – Co-authored article “Preserving Letterpress Copybooks” Published in the Canadian Association for Conservation Journal, pp 38-45, Fall 2004

 2002 – Began taking on private commissions and building Ubbink Book and Paper Conservation

 2002 – Received Library and Archives Canada Professionalism Award